CPT-Jack-A-Castle/awesome-hacking-lists/README.md

 - [Invoke-SocksProxy](https://github.com/p3nt4/Invoke-SocksProxy) - Socks proxy server using powershell.
 Supports local and reverse connections for pivoting.
 - [DomainPasswordSpray](https://github.com/dafthack/DomainPasswordSpray) - DomainPasswordSpray is a tool written in PowerShell to perform a password spray attack against users of a domain.
 By default it will automatically generate the userlist from the domain.
 BE VERY CAREFUL NOT TO LOCKOUT ACCOUNTS!
 - [PowerZure](https://github.com/hausec/PowerZure) - PowerShell script to interact with Azure
-- [BadBlood](https://github.com/davidprowe/BadBlood) - BadBlood by Secframe fills a Microsoft Active Directory Domain with a structure and thousands of objects.
+- [BadBlood](https://github.com/davidprowe/BadBlood) - BadBlood by @davidprowe, Secframe.com, fills a Microsoft Active Directory Domain with a structure and thousands of objects.
 The output of the tool is a domain similar to a domain in the real world.
 After BadBlood is ran on a domain, security analysts and engineers can practice using tools to gain an understanding and prescribe to securing Active Directory.
 Each time this tool runs, it produces different results.
 The domain, users, groups, computers and permissions are different.
 Every.
 Single.
 Time.
 - [Red_Team](https://github.com/BankSecurity/Red_Team) - Some scripts useful for red team activities
 - [chaps](https://github.com/cutaway-security/chaps) - Configuration Hardening Assessment PowerShell Script (CHAPS)
 - [RedTeam-Tactics-and-Techniques](https://github.com/mantvydasb/RedTeam-Tactics-and-Techniques) - Red Teaming Tactics and Techniques